NikiforovAll/nikiforovall.github.io/_posts/2024-04-21-channels-composition.md

 await pipeline.ForEach(System.Console.WriteLine);
 ```

-The output remains the same:
+The output remains the same (although with some delay between items during the output process):

 ```bash
  1^2 =    1